What is Considered a Low GPA for Medical School? (+ Tips)

 • Write powerful personal statements and secondaries that stand out.

-• Submit an application so dialed-in, Adcoms have to take a second look.
+• Submit an application so dialed-in, AdComs have to take a second look.

 And the results?
 A 100% acceptance rate for students who work closely with us and apply on time.